zevwoodstock/AsyncProx/Comb18/README.md

     >The file that runs the loop over the desired number of iterations\
     >It calls the functions in functions.jl from the body of the for loop

-6.  x1.txt, x2.txt
+6.  x.txt, x1.txt, x2.txt
-    >The values of x that have been exported from the Julia file
+    >The values of x that have been exported from the Julia file\
+    >x.txt is the result of the synchronous version and x1.txt/x2.txt are the results of the asynchronous version

 7.  prox_plot.ipynb
     >A jupyter notebook to plot the iteration curves for x.